 Prague is beautiful throughout the year, but it is fall that gives it its greatest charm with its bright colours.
-It offers experiences not only for lovers of historical monuments, but also for those who love to spend time in nature.
+It offers experiences not only for lovers of historical monuments but also for those who love to spend time in nature.
 Kudy z nudy brings you seven tips for places to visit in Prague, where you will enjoy the beauty of the autumn trees the most.

-When visiting these parks and reserves you can take a nice autumn stroll or, for example, enjoy a picnic on one of the last warm days.
+When visiting these parks and reserves, you can take a nice autumn stroll or, for example, enjoy a picnic on one of the last warm days.
 Some parks also offer refreshments and can be used for sports or cultural activities.
 However, you will certainly find plenty of opportunities to gather new energy in any park you choose to visit.

 Hvězda (Star) Game Reserve

-At the place where the Battle of White Mountain took place centuries ago, there is an oasis of tranquility where you can forget the hectic city life.
+At the place where the Battle of White Mountain took place centuries ago, there is an oasis of tranquillity where you can forget the hectic city life.
 The actual game reserve was founded by Ferdinand I of Habsburg in the early 30s of the 16th century.
 In the middle of the game reserve, his son Ferdinand of Tyrol built a pleasure palace of his own design in the form of a six-pointed star.
 Locals use the Hvězda Game Reserve field for recreation and sports (there is even cross-country skiing in the winter).
 Apart from sports, the game reserve also offers the possibility to be used for cultural activities – various exhibitions take place in the pleasure palace in the summer.

 Stromovka Royal Game Reserve